-Temporary Use Permits (TUP’s) are used for special activities, events, or structures that are beneficial to the Public for limited periods of time; even though it would not comply with building, fire, zoning, or other local codes.
-Chapter 15.60 of the National City Municipal Code (URL: page 82) regulates these permits.
-In general, any organized activity that uses public property, facilities, parks, sidewalks, streets, or any public right-of-ways applicants need to obtain this permit.
+Temporary Use Permits (TUPs) are used for special activities, events, or structures that are beneficial to the public for limited periods of time; even though it would not comply with building, fire, zoning, or other local codes.
+Chapter 15.60 of the National City Municipal Code regulates these permits.
+In general, any organized activity that uses public property, facilities, parks, sidewalks, streets, or any public right-of-ways applicants are required to obtain this permit.
 In some cases, activities or events taking place on private property also require a TUP.
-There are 3 types of TUPs for different uses and activity; they are Class A, Class B, and Class C TUP’s.
+There are 3 types of TUPs for different uses and activity; they are Class A, Class B, and Class C TUPs.

 - Descriptions of Temporary Use Permits

 - Department of Environmental Health, Community Food and Housing

 - Revocation and Suspension of Use or Activity